-ESOPs have a lot of advantages for the company as well as for the employees:
+ESOPs have a lot of advantages for the companies as well as for the employees.

 Can be used as part of compensation package

 When you have limited cash flow, you may have a desire to get the best talent but cannot pay their full market salary.
-A company may then supplement their remuneration package with other things – like share options – to bridge the gap between what they can pay their employee in cash and what the market salary is.
+Companies may then supplement their remuneration packages with other things – like share options – to bridge the gap between what they can pay their employee in cash and what the market salary is.

 A drive to build value for the company

-When employees feel like they own a part of their company, this sense of ownership in the employees can then have the flow on effect of aligning their incentives with shareholders – inspiring them to work more efficiently as they see their labour directly contributing to the business valuation.
+When employees feel like they own a part of their company, this sense of ownership in the employees can then have the flow-on effect of aligning their incentives with shareholders – inspiring them to work more efficiently as they see their labor directly contributing to the business valuation.

 As ESOPs typically have cliffs and vesting periods, employees under the ESOP may be willing to stay until they are able to exercise their options.